How to Clean a Car Interior

 Additional Tips to Keep Your Car Interior Clean

-- Consider keeping automotive gel or putty in your car so you can use it frequently to clean out vents and other hard-to-reach places while you're stuck in traffic or otherwise spending time in your car.
+- Consider keeping automotive gel in your car to frequently clean out vents and other hard-to-reach places while stuck in traffic or otherwise spending time in your vehicle.

-- Put a silicone baking cup in your cup holders to keep them cleaner longer.
+- Put a silicone baking cup in your cup holders to keep them cleaner for longer.

 - Organize your glove compartment with a mini expanding file so you have more room to hold small cleaning tools for in-between cleanings (and to keep things from falling out of your glove compartment).

-- Remember to take along backseat pet covers plus a rubber glove or lint roller to wipe up fur that's settled on the seats or carpet.
+- Use backseat pet covers and a rubber glove or lint roller to wipe up fur that's settled on the seats or carpet.

 - Keep a small sealed container in your car door pocket for bits of trash that ends up on the floor or cup holders.
 A narrow pet treat holder or cereal dispenser works well.

-- If you frequently have kids in the back seat, invest in a pair of kick mats to ward off muddy footprints on the seat backs.
+- If you frequently have kids in the back seat, invest in kick mats to ward off muddy footprints on the seat backs.

 -

-What is the best household cleaner to use for cleaning a car's interior?
+What not to use when cleaning a car interior?

 -